-Finally, at my current school, Harvard-Westlake, I have underwent experiences and been given opportunities that I feel extremely fortunate to have had.
+Finally, at my current school, Harvard-Westlake, I have gained experiences and received opportunities that I feel extremely fortunate to have.
 In terms of academics, Harvard-Westlake has been exceptional in educating me on a large array of subjects and in preparing me for college and ultimately, the real world.
-The education that Harvard-Westlake provides is absolutely phenomenal, and I say this not because I am biased toward my own school but because after having attended many different schools in different countries, I truly believe it.
+The education that Harvard-Westlake provides is absolutely phenomenal, and I would say this not because I am biased toward my own school but because after having attended so many different schools in different countries, I truly believe it.
 Our school offers courses on criminal law, psychology, marine biology, jazz music, engineering, and many more intriguing subjects that I know other schools do not offer.
 In that respect, I am grateful for Harvard-Westlake for educating me on so many different topics.
-The school also pushes its students to do their best and work their hardest, which I believe has helped me cultivate a good work ethic.
-Moreover, our school is extremely modern and progressive, something that I greatly appreciate because without it, I would not be able to develop the progressive and liberal mindset that I possess.
+The school also pushes its students beyond their comfort zone, to do their best and work their hardest, which I believe has helped me cultivate a good work ethic.
+Moreover, our school is extremely modern and innovative, something that I greatly appreciate because without it, I would not be able to develop the liberal and tolerant mindset that I possess.
 One such example would be The Chronicle, which is the school’s newspaper that I write for.
-While many other high-schools require their administration to approve all articles before they are published, Harvard-Westlake’s administration has always allowed The Chronicle to publish whatever its staff wants.
+While many other high-schools require their administration to approve all articles before they are published, Harvard-Westlake’s administration has always allowed The Chronicle to publish whatever its staff sees fit.
 The school’s freedom of press and lack of censorship have allowed me to think freely and develop a wider range of ideas.
-I perceive myself to be a progressive and modern thinker, something that I owe to Harvard-Westlake and all the opportunities it has presented me with.
+I perceive myself to be a progressive and broad-minded thinker, something that I owe to Harvard-Westlake and all the opportunities it has presented me with.

-On the other hand, as I have mentioned before, Harvard-Westlake pushes students to work harder and to attain new personal bests.
-However, this seemingly well-intentioned desire for students to push themselves often creates an atmosphere of stress and anxiety among students.
+Every coin has a flip side.
+As I have mentioned before, Harvard-Westlake encourages students to work hard and to attain new personal bests.
+The downside of this ostensibly well-intentioned desire for students to push themselves often creates an atmosphere of stress and anxiety among students.
 Many times, I have observed the negative results of the school’s intense workload.
-Students are placed at an extraordinarily high standard, which has unfortunately caused them not only to feel stressed to attain good grades, but also to feel as if they are in constant competition with each other.
+Students are held to an extraordinarily high standard, which has unfortunately caused them not only to feel stressed to attain good grades, but also to feel as if they are in constant competition with each other.
 This competitive and high-pressure environment causes me and my peers to be chronically sleep-deprived and unhappy during our pursuit of academic excellence.
-At Harvard-Westlake, I have learned how to deal with affairs under high amounts of stress without cracking under the pressure.
+At Harvard-Westlake, I have learned how to deal with my workload under high amounts of stress without cracking under the pressure.
 I have also learned how to look for the brighter side when things look bleak and dismal.
-Even in difficult times, I tell myself to be optimistic and to keep going even when I feel like I need to stop and catch a break.
+Even in difficult times, I tell myself to be optimistic and to keep going even when I feel like I need to stop and catch a breath.
 I will bring my determination and perseverance to TASP so that I make the best of my time there and learn as much as I can.
-I will also keep with me my optimistic spirit by approaching everything with a positive and hopeful perspective.
+I will also keep with me my optimistic spirit by approaching everything with a positive and hopeful spirit.